Evangelistic Momentum 2: Overwhelming Need

 Visibly transformed lives are a powerful plausibility structure to the reality of the God who saves, empowers, and transforms.

-1. See previous posts on Communication 101.
+1. See previous posts in the series Communication 101.

 2. JKA Smith, How (not) to be secular (Eerdmans, 2014) p88, quoting Charles Taylor, A Secular Age (Harvard, 2007) p486.